nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 We're clearly going to need to do a little work here.
 As we've seen when running substitution, the `let` part of our bindings is put in some sort of knowledge base, to be reused in the `in` part.

-This knowledge base is typically called an _environment_, and is very literally just a mapping of strings to the corresponding values, so could be a simple `Map[String, Value]`.
+This knowledge base is typically called an _environment_.
+It really is just a mapping of names to the corresponding values, and could be a simple `Map[String, Value]`.

 We'll do something a little more interesting and usable, however: it's clear we'll need to be able to query (binding elimination) and update (binding introduction) that environment, so we'll create a bespoke type with dedicated methods: